wuqiangch/Deep-Multitask-Learning-For-FER-and-FES-based-on-Selective-Feature-Sharing/README.md

 *Rui Zhao, Tianshan Liu, Jun Xiao, Daniel P.K.
 Lun, and Kin-Man Lam*

-We propose a novel selective feature-sharing strategy, and establish a multi-task network for facial expression recognition and facial expression synthesis (FERSNet).
+Abstract: Multi-task learning is an effective learning strategy for deep-learning-based facial expression recognition tasks.
+However, most existing methods take into limited consideration the feature selection, when transferring information between different tasks, which may lead to task interference when training the multi-task networks.
+To address this problem, we propose a novel selective feature-sharing method, and establish a multi-task network for facial expression recognition and facial expression synthesis.
 The proposed method can effectively transfer beneficial features between different tasks, while filtering out useless and harmful information.
+Moreover, we employ the facial expression synthesis task to enlarge and balance the training dataset to further enhance the generalization ability of the proposed method.
+Experimental results show that the proposed method achieves state-of-the-art performance on those commonly used facial expression recognition benchmarks, which makes it a potential solution to real-world facial expression recognition problems.

 ## Depandencies
 Python >= 3.6.5, Pytorch >= 0.4.1, and cuda-9.2.